 That’s why I found it particularly disappointing the show promoted a number of persistent myths about the service.
 I’m not saying the FOS is perfect – far from it – but there are some areas where criticism has been unwarranted.

 The role of the FOS

-One of the case studies used in the film was an elderly woman, who complained to the FOS after she was the victim of fraud and her bank account was drained.
-Her complaint was rejected by the ombudsman, but she claims a fraud specialist later discovered the bank was aware of the breach and did not stop it.
+One of the case studies used in the film featured a woman who complained to the FOS after she was the victim of fraud and her bank account was drained.
+Her complaint was rejected by the ombudsman, but she says a fraud specialist later discovered the bank was aware of the breach and did not stop it.

 She says: “I thought the FOS was there to represent the individual, the ordinary person, to challenge the bank.”

 This comment is a perfect example of a misconception over what the FOS does.
 If she wants someone to take on the banks, she needs a lawyer, or maybe the police; not the FOS, which is an impartial arbitration service.
 The whole point is that it does not represent anyone.

 The title of the documentary demonstrated the same inaccuracy: “Who’s policing your bank?”